JDRomano2/venomkb/README.md

 ### MongoDB setup

 We are working on creating a fully automated pipeline for bootstrapping the VenomKB database.
 When this is released, it will be part of the `venomkb` python package that accompanies the website (see `venomkb/`).

+In the meantime, you can prepare a rough approximation by downloading the data from VenomKB and putting it into a MongoDB database named `venomkb-staging`.
+This should contain the following collections: `dbindexitems`, `genomes`, `proteins`, and `species`.
+Once you have the database, you can connect the code to it by modifying the values in a file named `.env`, which contains secure configuration details (a sample file with example values can be seen at `.env-example`).

 ## Running the app